nhoffman/alnvu/README.rst

 			    minimum NUMBER of substitutions required to define a position as variable.
 [1]
       -n NUMBER, --name-max=NUMBER
-			    maximum width of sequence name
+			    maximum width of sequence name in characters [35] -N CHARACTER, --name-split=CHARACTER
+			    Specify a character delimiting sequence names.
+By default, the name of each sequence is the first whitespace-delimited word. '--name-split=none' causes
+			    the entire line after the '>' to be displayed.
       -w NUMBER, --width=NUMBER
 			    Width of sequence to display in each block in characters [115]